syncfusion-content/asp.netmvc-docs/aspnetmvc/Gantt/Resources.md

 ## Resource Collection

-Resource collection contains details about the resources that are used in the project.
+The resource collection contains details about the resources that are used in the project.
 Resources are `List` object that contains id and name of the resources and this collection is mapped to the Gantt control using `Resources` property.
 Id and name field of the resources are mapped by using the `ResourceIdMapping` and `ResourceNameMapping` properties.
 The following code snippets shows resource collection object and how it assinged to Gantt control.

 {% tabs %}

+{% highlight CSHTML %}

+@(Html.EJ().Gantt("Gantt")
+    //…
+    .ResourceIdMapping("ResourceId")
+    .ResourceNameMapping("ResourceName")
+    .Resources(ViewBag.resource)
+)
+{% endhighlight %}

 {% highlight C# %}